 Once a manuscript has been through the developmental editing stage, it is time for line editing/ copyediting and proofreading before sending it off for publication.

-Hi, my name is Amma, and I have spent over a decade guiding authors through the book editing process.
-My developmental editing feedback with actionable suggestions will help guide you through the rewriting process and help you think about your story's big picture.
+Hi, my name is Amma, and I have spent almost two decades guiding authors through the book editing process.
+My developmental editing feedback, with actionable suggestions, will guide you through the rewriting process and help you think about your book's big picture.

-• Does your story start strong and fall flat midway through?
+Does your book start strong and fall flat midway through?
 (Pacing)

-• Does your story have flow and clarity?
+Does your book have flow and clarity?
 (Plot)

-You'll receive, as part of your developmental editing feedback, a manuscript marked up using track changes (with some line editing), with suggestions, and embedded comments.
-With projects requiring a deeper level of developmental editing, I will include an editorial letter outlining and suggesting how to restructure the story.
+As part of your developmental editing feedback, you'll receive a manuscript marked up using track changes (with some line editing), with suggestions, and embedded comments.
+With projects requiring a deeper level of developmental editing, I will include an editorial letter outlining and suggesting how to restructure the book.
 Then we will work together to piece together the missing pieces.

-To submit your manuscript to me for a free sample edit, send about 4 pages of your manuscript that do not include the front matter and/or the first few chapters.
-Preferably, pick the sample from the middle of your story.
-Submissions must be sent in industry-standard format (with 1-inch margins, double-spaced, Times New Roman, or Courier font)
+To submit your manuscript to me for a free sample edit, send about four (4) pages of your manuscript that do not include the front matter and/or the first few chapters.
+Preferably, pick the sample from the middle of your book.
+Submissions must be sent in industry-standard format (with 1-inch margins, double-spaced, Times New Roman, or Courier font).

-I am a skilled developmental editor with several notable projects under my belt, and I'm here to help you make your story come alive!
+I am a skilled developmental editor who has worked on several projects, and I'm here to help you make your story come alive!

 "Amma was very helpful in both the line editing and developmental work.
 She spent a good deal of time and thought into her suggestions (most of which I used).
 It was a very collaborative effort.
 I would strongly recommend using Amma and I will do so again."